Trayvon evidence fails to answer who screamed for help

 The documents confirm numerous compelling facts and minutiae that have been debated at kitchen tables and on television sets across the country following the February 26 homicide when Zimmerman, 28, shot and killed the 17-year-old Martin.

-Police initially declined to arrest Zimmerman, citing Florida's "Stand Your Ground" self-defense law, but a special prosecutor who was subsequently appointed charged Zimmerman with second-degree murder.
+Police initially declined to arrest Zimmerman, citing Florida's "Stand Your Ground" self-defence law, but a special prosecutor who was subsequently appointed charged Zimmerman with second-degree murder.
 Zimmerman has pleaded not guilty.

 The nearly 200 pages of documents plus photographs, videos and audio recordings provide evidence that will be seized upon by both Zimmerman's supporters and his detractors, including the revelation that Martin had traces of marijuana in his system and a witness who described the teen as beating on Zimmerman in the style of mixed martial arts.